Heathers: the Musical is a rock musical adaptation of the 80s cult classic Heathers.

 - When something bad, in general, is about to happen, the opening two notes from "Our Love is God" play.
 These two notes play when J.D. and Veronica first enter Heather Chandler's house and are about to kill her.
 They also play in the transition to the "Blue" scene, which has a situation that had Veronica not handled, could have lead to Date Rape.
 This situation also eventually leads to J.D. resolving to kill Kurt and Ram.

-- Let's Get Dangerous!: When Veronica decides to stop J.D. from blowing up the school during "Dead Girl Walking (Reprise)."
+- Let's Get Dangerous!: When Veronica decides to stop J.D. from blowing up the school, she openly declares just how done she is with fucking around during "Dead Girl Walking (Reprise)"

 - "I worship you.
 I'd trade my life for yours."

 - "We can start and finish wars.
 We're what killed the dinosaurs.
 We're the asteroid that's overdue."